4GeeksAcademy/EU-PT-13-Oliver-Sanderson-Productivity-Tracker/README.md

 ## Tracker (Chrome Extension)

 The productivity tracker itself that is used to track the users time spent on the browser and specific websites will be a Chrome Extension built using HTML, CSS and JavaScript.

+# APIs

+The productivity tracker will have its own API to store users information and the times related to browsing.
+This will be protected however may be used when working out statistics such as average time browsing per session.

+Cloudinary API -  Will be used to store users profile images.

+Google Maps API – Will be used to see browsing locations stored in users protected data.
+This can then be used to show the most productive locations.
+For example, browsing at home vs at the library.